Someday We'll Know: Cover versions

 "Someday We'll Know" has been widely covered.
-The song was covered by Mandy Moore and Jon Foreman on the A Walk to Remember soundtrack, by Hall & Oates on their 2003 album Do It for Love and live by Ronan Keating during his 2002 tour, Destination Everywhere.
+The song was covered by Mandy Moore and Jon Foreman on the A Walk to Remember soundtrack, by Hall & Oates on their 2003 album Do It for Love and live by Ronan Keating during his 2002 Destination Everywhere Tour.
+The Mandy Moore and Jon Foreman version was sampled by Shawnna on her song "Chicago" (featuring Buddy Guy, Avant & Malik Yusef) from her 2006 album Block Music.
 The Hall & Oates version included a guest appearance by Todd Rundgren on guitar and vocals.
 An acoustic cover of the song was done by MYMP on their 2011 album The Unreleased Acoustic Collection.
 A cover of the song was also done by English-American folk rock band America on their 2011 album Back Pages.